 Sun Bum is our favorite.
 It works great, has a nice scent, and is hypoallergenic and paraben free.
 Most importantly, it’s made with reef-safe ingredients which is now more important that ever – especially if you’re going to be snorkeling around coral.

-Enjoy the epic Florida sunsets with a sunset cruise with Sebago Watersports
+Enjoy the epic Florida sunsets on a sunset cruise with Sebago Watersports

 A sunset cruise is a great way to visit Key West with kids, and on this trip, we booked with Sebago Watersports.
 The views were simply stunning.
 Even though this is billed as Champagne Cruise, and alcohol is served to adults, children are definitely welcome.
 There were quite a few kids on board, actually, and plenty of soft drinks to go around.
 All the drinks were included with the cruise, however, snacks were only available for purchase.